brycejech/talks/Intro-to-Git/README.md

 - `git config --global credential.helper osxkeychain`
     - MacOS only.
 Stores credentials in encrypted format permanently in the osxkeychain

+By default, Git does not consider the "path" component of an http URL to be worth matching via external helpers.
+This means that credentials stored for one repository will be used for any other repository.
+If you are having issues with credentials and multiple accounts, you may want to tell Git to use the full http path: `git config --global credential.useHttpPath true`

 ## Adding Remotes